MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/3-set-up-environment.md

 Create Bash variables to make the setup process more convenient and less error-prone.
 Using variables for shared text strings helps avoid accidental typos.

-1. From Cloud Shell, generate a random number.
+1. From CloudShell, generate a random number.
 This will make it easier to create globally unique names for certain services in the next step.

     ```bash
     resourceSuffix=$RANDOM